Dhracko/silverwing-solace/README.md

 2. A snipet with Discord windows, showing a live update of the guild channels and members on it.
 3. A page dedicated for social upcoming events and past events, where a flyier style drop down menu would revial the either the flyier for the upcoming and the photo for the past events.
 4. Apage where pictures taken by members can be seen by the visitors.
-5. A page where the roster of the guild leader and the officers can be seen and clickable name which will be opening a new page to an outside link with the character details.
+5. A page where there are the 3 different class roles and a list with the member in the guild and their location in the World.

 ---